bmlt-enabled/yap/README.md

 `&Captcha=1`

-Or, if you would like to have a basic waiting message, but no CAPTCHA use.
+And/or, if you would like to have a basic waiting message, but no CAPTCHA use.

 `&WaitingMessage=1`

-These options cannot be combined.
+These options can be combined.

 ## Including province prior to lookup